vbaconnet-ledger/developer-portal/_docs/DA/01_readme.md

 The server must allow DApps to be embedded in iframes.
 To know more on how to proceed, have a look at [this documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors).

-You can easily authorize your DApp to be embedded only by Ledger Live DApp Browser by specifying the Dapp Browser URL.
+You can easily authorize your DApp to be embedded only by Ledger Live DApp Browser by specifying the DApp Browser URL.

 ### Automatic instancing